NikitaSid1/ToDoListHTML/README.md

 # ToDoListHTML

-To work with TodoList, you need to run in the console " npm install " , " npm run build " , use " SCSS "
+To work with TodoList, you need to run in the console " npm install " then " npm run build ".